bgoonz/React-Notes/README.md

 **Dynamic Routes in Next.js**: Next.js allows us to create dynamic routes.
 Dynamic routes are routes that can accept parameters.
 Next.js uses square brackets to define dynamic routes.
 Next.js will automatically create a route for each file in the pages folder.
 Next.js will also create a route for each file in the pages folder that matches the dynamic route.
 Next.js will pass the dynamic route parameters to the page component as props.

-> File naming syntax for dynamic routes: [id].js
+> File naming syntax for dynamic routes: [id].js **With Next.js there are 2 forms of Pre-rendering:**
+- Static Generation
+- Server Side Rendering

+**Static Generation**: is about pre-rendering the content of a page at build time rather than at request time.
+Static Generation is the preferred method of pre-rendering pages.
+Static Generation is great for pages that can be pre-rendered ahead of a user's request.
+Static Generation is also great for pages that change infrequently.
+Static Generation allows us to pre-render a page at build time and serve the pre-rendered page to the client.
+This means that the client does not have to wait for the page to be rendered on the client side.
+This also means that search engines can index the page content.

+**Server Side Rendering**: is about preparing the content of a page on the server rather than on the client.
+Server Side Rendering is great for pages that change frequently.
+Server Side Rendering allows us to pre-render a page on the server and send the fully rendered page to the client.
+This means that the client does not have to wait for the page to be rendered on the client side.
+This also means that search engines can index the page content.